The Space Health study: Using space flight to improve how we monitor health on Earth

 Artemis was first used in neonatal intensive care units, to monitor the vital signs of premature infants whose bodies were adapting to life outside the womb.
 It has also been used to monitor the health of firefighters, tactical officers, and military personnel working to save lives in extreme climates.

 How it works

-Ten astronauts will participate in this experiment:
+Ten astronauts are participating in this experiment:

-- Before, during, and after their flights, astronauts will use the Bio-Monitor to measure their heart rates, respiration rates, and blood oxygen levels for 48 continuous hours.
+- Before, during, and after their flights, astronauts use the Bio-Monitor to measure their heart rates, respiration rates, and blood oxygen levels for 48 continuous hours.

-- Researchers will use exercise and activity information, and a wellness questionnaire to assess how astronauts' cardiovascular systems react to space flight and other forms of stress.
+- Researchers use exercise and activity information, and a wellness questionnaire to assess how astronauts' cardiovascular systems react to space flight and other forms of stress.

 The research team and creators of Artemis are working with space communications company CommStar to speed the download of data from the International Space Station.
 With the new approach, large amounts of data could be live-streamed through a new optical deep-space network using satellites such as the proposed CommStar-1.

 The Space Health study team began collecting data in .